Project-MONAI/tutorials/bundle/get_started.md

 ## Define train config - Set imports and input / output environments

 Now let's start to define the config file for a regular training task.
-MONAI bundle support both `JSON` and `YAML` format, here we use `JSON` as the example. the [whole config for training](spleen_ct_segmentation/configs/train.json) is available and can be a reference.
+MONAI bundle support both `JSON` and `YAML` format, here we use `JSON` as the example.
+After downloading the spleen bundle, the train config file in `spleen_ct_segmentation/configs/train.json` can be a reference.

 According to the predefined syntax of MONAI bundle, `$` indicates an expression to evaluate and `@` refers to another object in the config content.
 For more details about the syntax in bundle config, please check: https://docs.monai.io/en/latest/config_syntax.html.